 It is well settled that compensation for the compulsory acquisition of land cannot include an increase in value, which is entirely due to the scheme underlying the acquisition.

 This was at odds with the position taken by Lord Romer in the Indian case.
-Indeed, if the US military had not been in possession of a compulsory purchase order, they would most likely have been “quite willing” to pay for the quarry's services.
+Indeed, if the US military had not been in possession of a compulsory purchase order, they would most likely have been ‘quite willing’ to pay for the quarry’s services.

 In Waters, both Lord Nicholls and Lord Scott addressed this tension in detail.
 They then offered a reconciliatory interpretation, which narrows the no-scheme rule compared to how it has usually been understood following Pointe Gourde.
-Moreover, the Lords noted the need for reform and legislation, with Lord Scott describing the current state of the law as “highly unsatisfactory”.
+Moreover, the Lords noted the need for reform and legislation, with Lord Scott describing the current state of the law as ‘highly unsatisfactory’.

 To explain how a seemingly simple principle could become so troubling in practice, I believe it is useful to keep in mind the effect of extensive planning legislation, introduced in many western jurisdictions during the 20th century.
 Today, development of property tends to be contingent on governmental licenses.
 Moreover, the power to expropriate is often granted as part of comprehensive regulation, following land-use plans that encompass more than the particular project that will benefit from compulsory purchase.
 As a result, it has become increasingly difficult to ascertain what is meant by the ‘scheme’ in compensation cases.
 Does it include the complete planning history, some particular portion of it, or only the final act of compulsion?